jbro129/android-modding/README.md

 # Other

+[AndroidIDE](https://github.com/itsaky/AndroidIDE) by itsaky : AndroidIDE is an IDE for Android to develop full featured Android apps on Android smartphones.

 [Game Guardian Il2cpp Script](https://github.com/SliceCast/Game-Guardian-Il2cpp-Script-) by SliceCast : A game guardian (il2cpp Script) for you guys to use if you want to use this without a mod menu.